The term “Audit”, with the advancement of knowledge, has become a word that needs definition to understand what it means.

 Similarities

-Similarities between internal and external audit are as follows:
+Similarities between internal and external audits are as follows:

-The internal auditor and the external auditor are concerned with authenticated procedures, organization’s systems of internal control and relevant implementation.
-Further, both tend to be deeply involved in information systems, since this is a major element of managerial control, as well as being fundamental to the financial reporting process. - Standards
+The internal auditor and the external auditor are concerned with authenticated procedures, the organization’s systems of internal control, and relevant implementation.
+Further, both tend to be deeply involved in information systems, since this is a major element of managerial control, as well as being fundamental to the financial reporting process.

-Both seek active co-operation between the two functions, as they are inter-dependable. - Reporting
+Both seek active cooperation between the two functions, as they are inter-dependable.

 Both produce formal audit reports on their activities.